 American Trails is committed to bringing you all the vital news about funding and policies that affect you.
-Watch for our ongoing alerts about the budget process, and check this federal budget page for updates....
+Watch for our ongoing alerts about the budget process, legislation in Congress, and funding for trails and transportation....

 Every individual and organization concerned with trails and bike/ped facilities should be ready to tell their Members of Congress why funding for trails and bike/ped programs is important:

 How FY2016 Federal budgets affect trails, parks, and public lands

 February 13, 2015: The Administration released its proposed Fiscal Year 2013 budget.

 Funding for the federal agencies for fiscal year 2016 is the next issue for outdoor recreation advocates.
 The Obama administration’s fiscal year 2016 budget request proposes fairly large increases in spending for natural resources, national parks, and the Land and Water Conservation Fund (LWCF).
 Read more about LWCF funding issues...

 The February 3, 2015 issue of Federal Parks & Recreation published a list of the administration’s Federal agency recommendations compared to the 2015 appropriations: